Evangelion (mecha): Mass Production Units (05-13)

 The Eva Series (エヴァシリーズ, Evashirīzu) includes units 05 through 13, built at various Nerv branches at the behest of the Seele organization to carry out a plan known as the Human Instrumentality Project.
-All units are equipped with the S2 engine as a power source and a replica of the Lance of Longinus.
-Their basic structure is identical the Nerv-owned Eva, except for the vertical supports normally placed on the shoulders of the other units.
+All units are equipped with S2 engines as their power source and a replica of the Lance of Longinus.
+Their basic structure is identical to the Nerv-owned Evas, except for the vertical supports normally placed on the shoulders of the other units.
 Another different element is the head, which is devoid of optical sensors, and the area in which the cockpit is inserted.
 Due to the S2 element, the units also have strong regenerative capabilities and unlimited uptime.
 All nine Eva Series possess the same shape and coloring, mostly white, and large folding wings located on the back of the trunk, which allow them to fly.
-The Production Models do not require pilots; instead they have a Dummy Plug, Entry Plug simulators in which the personality of the Fifth Children, Kaworu Nagisa, is inscribed.
+These Production Models do not require pilots; instead they have a Dummy Plug, Entry Plug simulators in which the personality of the Fifth Children, Kaworu Nagisa, is inscribed.

-In the movie The End of Evangelion, the Seele sends all nine specimens against Eva-02.
-The Evas, despite suffering extensive damage from the 02 during the fight and being seemingly defeated, manage to reactivate through the S2 engine, scarring the enemy's body and devouring its flesh.
+In the movie The End of Evangelion, Seele sends all nine Evangelions against Eva-02.
+The Evas, despite suffering extensive damage from Unit-02 during the fight and being seemingly defeated, managed to reactivate through the S2 engine, scarring the enemy's body and devouring its flesh.
 During the Human Instrumentality Project, the Mass Production Models merge with the Angel Lilith and stab themselves with their lances.
 At the end of the feature film, once Instrumentality is rejected by Shinji and Lilith is dismembered, the units turn into stone statues and plummet to Earth.
 Their design by Takeshi Honda is reminiscent of features commonly associated with angels from the Old Testament.

 Rebuild of Evangelion

-During the production of the Rebuild of Evangelion installments, Yamashita made changes to the armaments and the colors of Eva-00 and the other Evangelions, based on his old sketches for the original series at Anno's request.
+During the production of the Rebuild of Evangelion installments, Yamashita made changes to the armaments and the colors of Eva-00 and the other Evangelions, based on his old sketches for the original series.
 In the saga, an international agreement called the Vatican Treaty is also mentioned, which forbids a nation from having more than three Eva units.
 Throughout the films, in addition to the various units already present in the classic series, other Evangelion units are introduced: